 A farm operator can deduct casualty losses that occur in the business of farming.
 For a loss to be deductible, a taxpayer must show proof that a casualty occurred.
 A record must be kept containing a description of the casualty (fire, tornado, etc.) when it occurred and proof that the loss was a direct result of the event.
 In addition, the taxpayer must have ownership of or be liable for the damage to the property.
 If the property was insured, information needs to be provided for the possibility for reimbursement for all or part of the loss.
 The following information describes and discusses the damage or destruction of various types of property; both farm business-use and personal-use property.
 The loss of business-use property is presented first, followed by loss of personal-use property.

 Example 1.
 Machinery and Equipment: Your combine is completely destroyed.
 The combine was purchased four years ago for $180,000 and you took a total of $80,766 of depreciation.
+The fair market value immediately before the fire was $110,000 and zero immediately afterward.
 The remaining income tax basis in the combine at the time of the fire was $99,234 ($180,000 less $80,766) and the machine was not insured.
-The deductible loss in the year the machine burned is the remaining tax basis of $99,234.
+The deductible loss in the year the machine burned is the lessor of the adjusted basis or the decrease in the fair market value.
+The remaining tax basis of the combine was $99,234 and the decline in the fair market value was $110,000.
+Therefore the deductible loss is $99,234.

 If the combine had been insured and the insurance reimbursement was greater than the loss, there can be a taxable gain.
-Assume the amount of the insurance reimbursement for the combine was $150,000.
-The taxable gain to be reported is $50,766 ($150,000 insurance reimbursement less the $99,234 loss).
+Assume the amount of the insurance reimbursement for the combine was $100,000.
+The taxable gain to be reported is $766 ($100,000 insurance reimbursement less the $99,234 loss).
 You can avoid reporting the gain by purchasing a replacement combine.
-If you spend $150,000 on the new machine, then none of the insurance reimbursement is taxable and the $99,234 depreciable basis of the old combine becomes the depreciable basis of the replacement combine.
+If you spend $100,000 on the new machine, then none of the insurance reimbursement is taxable and the $99,234 depreciable basis of the old combine ($100,000) becomes the depreciable basis of the replacement combine ($100,000).
 In this case, none of the reimbursement is taxable in the year the casualty loss occurred.

 Example 2.
 Multipurpose Farm Building: A tornado takes the roof off the shed used to store machinery, equipment, vehicles and farm supplies.
 After inspecting the building, it is determined that only the roof has to be repaired.
 The cost of repairing the roof to its condition immediately before the tornado is $24,500.
 Therefore the deductible loss is limited to the cost of the repairs ($24,500).